Client Selection: Who Should You Allow to Invest?

 The key is to handle these situations professionally and early, before they become bigger problems.

 Managing a hedge fund is hard enough without having to deal with clients who don’t understand or appreciate what you’re trying to do.
-Being selective about who you work with isn’t about being difficult—it’s about creating the best possible environment for generating strong returns.
+Being selective about who you work with is only about creating the best possible environment for generating strong returns.

 The right clients become true partners who support your approach during tough times and give you the stability you need to focus on what you do best.
 The wrong clients become a source of constant stress that can ultimately destroy even the most promising strategies.